Expert Analysis of Hedge Fund Investment App

 How Titan Works?
 Titan’s Investment Strategy

-The second is a hedge security which aims to hedge against large losses in your Titan portfolio during market downturns.
-The Titan hedge will be discussed below.
+The second is a hedge security which aims to protect against large losses in your Titan portfolio during market downturns.
+The Titan hedge is discussed below.

-- Titan Opportunities – Small/mid-cap US focused stocks with an average market cap of $7 billion.
-Seeks small companies with the potential to outperform.
+- Titan Opportunities – Small/mid-cap US focused stocks with an average market cap of $9 billion.
+Seeks small companies with the potential to grow at exceptional rates.

 Titan Review of Stock Selections – How Titan Identifies Portfolio Holdings

-After this extensive filtering process, the algorithm returns the 20 stocks, appropriate for each of the funds, that the Titan portfolio is invested in.
+After this extensive filtering process, the algorithm returns from 15 to 25 stocks to invest in for each of the funds.

 These stocks are updated and rebalanced once a quarter, with about one or two changes being made on average each quarter.

-Titan believes that the companies its algorithm invests in share common characteristics:
+Titan believes that the companies it invests in share common characteristics:

 - Wide moat – this makes it difficult for competitors to enter their market.